 Advocate for change

 Stay engaged beyond Election Day by taking action on issues you are passionate about!
 There are many ways to make your voice heard and advance positive change.
-These resources will help students engage with their elected officials and participate in advocacy efforts on local or national issues that are important to you.
+These resources will help you engage with your elected officials and participate in advocacy efforts on local or national issues that are important to you.

 The CCE also hosts events and workshops that provide tools, information and resources you can use to engage in effective changemaking.
-Check our events calendar for information about upcoming events.
+Check out B-Engaged for information about upcoming events.

 Contact your elected officials